symbolic-kg/PyClause/docs/data/loading_data.rst

 ============

 The ``c_clause.Loader`` class loads datasets (knowledge graphs) and rulesets.
-At first data has to be loaded which creates an internal index that maps entity and relation string tokens to indices.
+The first thing to do when using PyClause is loading at least one dataset into the Loader which creates an internal index that maps entity and relation string tokens to intgeger idx's.

 Input datasets